DEADLINE TO SUBMIT: Saturday November 12, 2022 at 4pm

 The Process

-After all the entries are received, they are put on exhibition in the gallery of the Sunshine Coast Arts Centre for three weeks in conjunction with the Young Artists Awards exhibition.
+From the time that the theme for the year’s banner is decided upon in September to the hanging of the banners in February there are a number of steps and variety of people involved.
+After the theme for the current year is chosen, elementary school students are asked to submit a design.
+Total entries from the various schools usually range from 300–500.
+After all the entries are received, they are put on exhibition in the gallery of the Sunshine Coast Arts Centre for four weeks.
 A committee selects the 20 finalists, and those selected are honoured at an awards ceremony on the final day of the exhibition where they are presented with a certification of appreciation.
 Each of the chosen designs is then projected, traced and hand painted onto a 6-foot length of fabric by volunteer artists.
 The banners hang from May to November in Civic Square.

 2018 Banner Selects